KatherineMichel/church-website-and-marketing-on-a-budget/the_bible_app_case_study.md

 # The Bible App Case Study

+How has a religion app achieved 100 million+ downloads, with popularity remaining steadily high?

 ## Google Trends Graph for Phrase "Bible App"

 Google Trends graph for the phrase ["Bible App" (region: worldwide)](http://www.google.com/trends/explore#q=Bible%20App), from 2004 to 2015.
 [The Bible App](https://www.bible.com/app) was founded in 2008.